DominoKorean/Normal-For-Vanilla/README.md

 ## Copyright

-You can do whatever you want with my texture pack, screenshots, videos, modifications for personal use or redistribution, as long as you don't sell it and provide a link to this page or my Patreon page.
+You can do whatever you want with my texture pack, screenshots, videos, modifications or redistribution, as long as you don't sell it and provide a link to this page or my Patreon page.
-(This is the same condition as [Vanilla-Normal-Renewed](https://github.com/Poudingue/Vanilla-Normals-Renewed).)
+(This is the almost same condition as [Vanilla-Normal-Renewed](https://github.com/Poudingue/Vanilla-Normals-Renewed).)